Historical Text by Ben Baker

 baton to Thom.
 I remember at the time I had never heard of Thom Henderson!

 Who the hell is he?
 Ken didn't know either.
-Hey Ken did you ever figure
+Hey Ken did you

 out who this Thom Henderson is?
 What kinda name it "Thom" anyway?